huy75/printf/README.md

 ### What is this project 😀

-The aim of this project is to code a version based on the  original printf function of the standard library <stdio.h>.
+The aim of this project is to code a version based on the original printf function of the standard library `stdio.h`.
-As it's a learning exercise, some functions and requirements are added to the original printf.
+Some functions and requirements are added to the original printf.

 ### Building 🥳

 1 - Download the folder

-2 - Compile with a compiler.
+2 - Compile all the file .c with a compiler.
 `gcc *.c`

 ### Usage 💪